Data-driven approach for benchmarking DFTB-approximate excited state methods: Summary and Conclusions

-Ignoring non-epoxy saturated molecules, the combined error distribution resulting from using the proposed rule of thumb is almost as acceptable as that of the computationally more expensive TD-DFT method with a corrected exchange functional (PBE0) and a partially polarised basis set (def2SVP).
-Surprisingly, Fig.~\ref{Figure5} also shows that, in contrast to TD-DFT, the combined error distribution of the DFTB-approximate methods is nearly centred on $\Delta_{CC2} E_1 = 0$, i.e. the line corresponding to exact matches with CC2 predictions.
-As discussed above, we believe that, since DFTB's predictions of $E_1$ appear to be quite sensitive to the identified sources of error, the occurrence of beneficial error compensation increases.
+Our benchmark allowed us to construct a ``rule of thumb'' intended to assist the community of users in selecting the most reliable DFTB approximation for the ES calculations of their molecular systems of interest.
+According to this rule, visually summarised in Fig.~\ref{Figure3}, when computing $E_1$ with \texttt{DFTB+} we recommend using: (i)~DFTB-Casida+OC:3OB for saturated molecules with epoxide groups, (ii)~DFTB-Casida+LC:OB2 for $\pi$-conjugated unsaturated molecules, (iii)~DFTB-Casida:3OB for non-conjugated unsaturated molecules with carbonyl (i.e., ketones/aldehydes), cyano or alkyne groups, and (iv)~DFTB-ppRPA:3OB for unsaturated molecules with isolated alkene groups.
+Ignoring non-epoxy saturated molecules, the combined error distribution resulting from applying the proposed rule of thumb is almost as acceptable as that of the computationally more expensive TD-DFT method with a corrected exchange functional (PBE0) and a partially polarized basis set (def2SVP).
+Surprisingly, Fig.~\ref{Figure3} also shows that, in contrast to TD-DFT, the combined error distribution of the DFTB-approximate methods is nearly centred on $\Delta_{CC2} E_1 = 0$, i.e. the line corresponding to exact matches with CC2 predictions.
+As previously discussed, we believe that, since DFTB's predictions of $E_1$ appear to be quite sensitive to the identified sources of error, the occurrence of beneficial error compensation increases.
 Although we cannot recommend any DFTB-approximate method within DFTB+ to predict $E_1$ for most saturated molecules, if the community reaffirms its interest in studying the excited state of these systems, we recommend adding the following steps to the development roadmap of DFTB+: (i) the inclusion of extra polarisation orbitals in 3OB and (ii) the extension of the base formalism to allow for polarisation via the multipole expansion of the charge density, beyond zeroth order.
-This will require referring to the GTB method by Horsfield, Boleininger \textit{et al.} \cite{Boleininger2016}.
+This will require referring to the GTB method by Horsfield, Boleininger \textit{et~al.} \cite{Boleininger2016}.